Comparative studies of the Roman and Han empires: Political pattern

 The Sui-Justinian era marks the divergence when the two civilizations proceeded in reverse directions—China remained unified while the Mediterranean never repeated its ancient unity.
 Adshead called this a "major watershed" to "expansion in modern Europe" and to "implosion in pre-modern China."
 In 2009, Scheidel coined the term "divergence" and the phrase "the first great divergence" to distinguish from the title of Kenneth Pomeranz’s The Great Divergence.
 "Divergence" became the accepted term.

 Dominic Lieven devoted a chapter to the comparison between Rome and China where he supposed that the comparative analysis of this divergence might reveal much about the sources of imperial power and the factors that contribute to the rise, fall and longevity of empire.
 For Scheidel, "the most striking divergence concerns their afterlife: the effective absence of universal empire from the post-Roman Europe and its serial reconstitution in East Asia."
 He regretted that the causes for this divergence remain neglected in the research.

-Scheidel and his colleagues Max Ostrovsky and Randolph B. Ford partly filled this gap in the research.
+Scheidel and his colleagues Max Ostrovsky, Randolph B. Ford and Pan Yue partly filled this gap in the research.
 Ford emphasized ethnic patterns.
 Sinification was both cultural and ethnic.
 The rule of foreign peoples over China never became legitimate.
 They had to assimilate into the Han Chinese and look for an ethno-genealogical connection to Chinese mythical or historical ancestors.
 By contrast, Romanization and Christianization did not involve ethnic assimilation.
 Foreign ethnic origins of the post-Roman rulers were regarded as legitimate in both the former Western Empire and Byzantium.
+Along similar lines argues Pan Yue.
+Both scholars ignore that the invaders of the Western Roman Empire equally fast assimilated within local populations thus leaving their readers puzzled how this made the difference.

 Ostrovsky focused on geopolitical conditions in his comparative analysis of the divergence: China never expanded beyond the Great Wall, Tibet, or overseas.
 By contrast, the Mediterranean civilization was ever-expanding beyond the Roman limes, northward and eastward during the Middle Ages, and overseas afterwards.
 European kingdoms turned their exceeding energies outward and internal European power was balanced.

 Adshead similarly supposed that due to "isolation of China behind desert, mountains and jungles … and with its back to a dead ocean," the Chinese elites strove to unity more than the European.
 Scheidel stressed that the isolated China lacked state-level competitors of the caliber of the Sasanian Empire and Caliphate.
 Sinologist Victoria Tin-bor Hui drew a geopolitical explanation too.
 The ancient Chinese system, she wrote, was relatively enclosed, whereas the European system began to expand its reach to the rest of the world from the onset of system formation.
 In addition, overseas provided outlet for territorial competition, thereby allowing international competition on the European continent to trump the ongoing pressure toward convergence.